international employment law firm alliance L&E Global

 Timeframe

 The minimum threshold for mandatory implementation is when the company employs at least 11 employees for 12 consecutive months.
-In principle, the CSE is set up at the end of the current mandate of the elected staff representatives, or at the renewal of one of these bodies.
+In principle, the CSE is set up at the end of the current mandate of the elected staff representatives.

 The body has the same configuration, regardless of the size of the company.
 It must include a health, safety and working conditions commission in companies and separate establishments that have at least 300 employees.